PeterJSFChaplin/LIC/README.md

 It requires a modern web browser to run, and images must be in a web-compatible format (png and jpg seem to work OK).
 You will also need to edit the config file, using a text editor such as Notepad.

-(Yes, that means "writing code", but if you have a look at "config.jsonp" it should hopefully be fairly self-explanatory.
-"Tools to make the config easier to work with" is on the project to-do list).

 Sample images and a sample config file are included to demonstrate how it works.

 To use: